Bulk-Boundary Correspondence in 2D Photonics: Analysis and Simulation: Dirichlet-to-Neumann (DtN) operators: Definition and computation

 Our starting point is the computation of the DtN operator for the wave equation \eqref{eqn:div-rho-grad-e-k2-eps-e} in a single lattice cell $C$.
 The boundary conditions are

-where $f_0$, $f_a$ are given functions, which can be conveniently represented in the Fourier basis $\psi_m(\tau) = \exp(i m \kappa \tau)$, $\kappa = 2\pi /a$.
+where $\tilde{f}_0$, $\tilde{f}_a$ are given $\tau$-periodic functions, which can be conveniently represented in the Fourier basis $\psi_m(\tau) = \exp(2\pi i \, m \tau / a)$, $m = 0, \pm 1, \ldots$.
 This basis is theoretically infinite but can be truncated to a finite one in practical computation.
-The normal derivatives $\partial_n e$ can also be represented in the same Fourier basis.
+The normal derivatives $\partial_n \tilde{e}$ can also be represented in the same Fourier basis.
 Using the subscripts `$l$' and `$r$' as shorthand for the ``left'' ($n = 0$) and ``right'' ($n = a$) edges of the lattice cell $C$, one can write the DtN map (either exact or approximate) in block form:

 where the superscript `$C$' refers to the DtN map for the lattice cell.
-The DtN operator for the \textit{semi-infinite strip} $S$ can now be constructed via a set of decaying eigenmodes of $\DtN^C$.
-With the Bloch conditions in the normal direction
+As an alternative to well-known methods of computing Bloch modes, one can, as first proposed in \cite{Yuan-Lu-DtN-PhC2006,Hu-Lu-DtN-PhC2008}, consider \eqref{eqn:DtN-map-block} in conjunction with the Bloch conditions in the normal direction: